 Since carbohydrates are digested faster, save proteins and fats for night time to ensure even longer heat production when you're asleep.

-2- Stop drinking anything at least 4 hours before bed
+No drinking at least 4 hours before bed

 This is the easiest tip to implement.